Notes on the Geography of China: Shantou (Swatow)

 Betcha this tower was finished before this picture hit the internet.

 We're on the edge of it and in the domain of Mao-era housing.
-On the street, the Wufu Tea House.
+That's the Wufu Tea House across the street.

 The entrance to the Golden Trade Enterprises Corporation.